 Mackay is on the coast of Tropical North Queensland, Australia.

 International visitors will need to fly via either Brisbane or Sydney.
 A domestic flight will take you to Mackay Airport.
-Find details about visas, prohibited items, currency, and safety on our Australia page.

 Purchase Australian currency at Crown Currency in the check-in area.